ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Finished the basic set up of my JavaScript quiz.

 **Thoughts:** Today, I finishes the basic set up of my JavaScript quiz.
 I want to do more with it in the future when my skills have increased.
 I also learned more about JavaScript Objects with the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+### Day 79-80: 14-15 November 2018

+**Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** These days, I concentrated on learning more about JavaScript Objects and how to use them.